NamotoD/TicTacPic/README.md

-# Chat app written in node.js and socket.io
+# Turn-based game with Chat app written in node.js and socket.io

 ## Libraries used
 <ul>